Mohammad-Javad Larijani: Views

 In a 2010 NBC News interview, Larijani defended the arrest of Nasrin Sotoudeh, an Iranian feminist activist, and a prominent human rights lawyer.
 Sotoudeh was detained in September and faces trial for "collusion against national security" and "spreading propaganda against the Islamic Republic.".
 Larijani told NBC News that Iranian authorities believed that she was engaged "in a very nasty campaign" against Iran's national security.
 Nasrin Sotoudeh works for Shirin Ebadi's law firm.
 Shirin Ebadi is the 2003 Nobel Peace Prize recipient.

 In November 2011, Larijani claimed that nuclear weapons violate Islam.

 In response to the Mahsa Amini protests, Larijani said on Iranian broadcast Channel 3 (Iran) which has been translated by MEMRI, "[Mahsa Amini] was detained by the police, and she was in a classroom when she suddenly collapsed.
 The police were enforcing the limitation on public nudity.
 You may call it 'hijab,' modesty, or whatever, but in all countries – without exception – there are limits on public nudity."

+On a July 2025, Interview to Iran's state television he said: “Europeans can no longer move about comfortably in their own countries,”.
+Following the Iran-Israel War, he claims that Western countries can not feel safe anymore, as five drones can strike any European city in the near future.
+This followed a threat earlier in July against President Donald Trump where he was quoted saying "Trump can no longer sunbathe in Mar-a-Lago, because while he's lying down, a micro-drone might target and strike him right in the navel,".